odamex/odamex/client/switch/README.md

 #### Known Bugs :
 - Loading times makes the game go faster, to keep with uncapped framerates.
 It could lead to desyncs online until it syncs back after a few seconds.
 The same behaviour can happen if you go to the home menu, or put the console into sleep mode.
 - When starting the game, the keyboard will suddently appear.
-This is because of the way we handle the SDL2 keyboard.
+This is because of the way we currently handle the SDL2 keyboard.
 - Custom wad folders aren't supported right now.
+- Partial invisibility is blending in red, not black.
+- Quitting the game may give an error message that could make you unable to start any application, unless restarting the console.

 ## Building from scratch